 Food Pairing

-Darker meats and exotic spices bring out the fruit notes of Syrah.
-Try it with Lamb Shawarma, Gyros, Asian 5-spice pork, and even Indian tandoori meats.
+Darker meats and exotic spices bring out the wine’s fruit notes.
+Try it with Lamb Shawarma, Gyros, Asian five-spice pork, or Indian tandoori meats.

 Fun Facts About Syrah Wine

-2. DNA profiling confirmed that this grape originated along the Rhône in France.
+- DNA profiling confirmed that this grape originated along the RhĂ´ne in France.

 What To Look for in Syrah Wine

-When you taste Syrah you’ll be greeted with a punch of flavor that tapers off and then has a spicy peppery note in the aftertaste.
+When you taste Syrah, you’ll be greeted with a punch of flavor that tapers off, followed by a spicy, peppery note in the aftertaste.

-Because of its front-loaded style, Syrah is often blended with grapes that add more mid-palate, such as Cabernet Sauvignon, to help make the wine taste more complete.
+Due to its front-loaded style, it’s often blended with grapes that add more mid-palate weight, such as Cabernet Sauvignon, to help make the wine taste more complete.

-Syrahs from Italy and France tend to have more acidity and earthy-herbaceous aromas.
-Syrah wines from Australia, The U.S. and South America usually have more fruit-driven characteristics with lots of spice.
+Syrahs from Italy and France tend to have more acidity and earthy, herbaceous aromas.
+Versions from Australia, the U.S., and South America usually have more fruit-driven characteristics and lots of spice.

 How Much Should You Expect to Spend?

-Good value for Syrah exists around the $50 mark, and great examples of the wine can range into the hundreds of dollars.
+You’ll find good value Syrah around $50, and great examples of the wine can range into the hundreds of dollars.
 The most important part is considering where the wine comes from and what characteristics you should expect.